etank0/email-slicer/README.md

  ### static

  This is the folder where you can put files that you would like to add in your website.
 I have an image i.e. "bg.jpg" which is used as the background for my html file.
-I also have a 'styles.css' file that is use for styling.
+I also have a 'styles.css' file that is used for styling.

  ## Result